flux-iac/tofu-controller/docs/branch-planner/branch-planner-getting-started.md

 ### Configuration

-By default, Branch Planner will look for the `branch-planner` ConfigMap in the same namespace as where the TF-Controller is installed.
+By default, Branch Planner will look for the `branch-planner` ConfigMap in the same namespace as where the Tofu-Controller is installed.
 That ConfigMap allows users to specify which Terraform resources in a cluster the Brach Planner should monitor.

 The ConfigMap has two fields: